To view, download, or print a copy of the guide here is the PDF file.

 What to expect from your child

-Depending on your toddler’s temperament, she may take some time getting used to biking.
-It also may be a struggle to get your child to wear a helmet, but she will likely forget it’s on once the bike is moving.
+Depending on toddlers’ temperaments, they may take some time getting used to biking.
+It also may be a struggle to get your child to wear a helmet, but they will likely forget it’s on once the bike is moving.
 Eventually, a helmet will be accepted as a required riding tool and your child will be reminding you to put yours on.

 Biking with Pre-Schoolers (3-5 Years)

 If you’re using a front-mounted seat, it will probably be time to move to a rear-mounted seat, assuming your child is near the weight limit.
-Rear-mounted seats, trailers and cargo box bikes are still good travel options with toddlers (see page 3), but as they move past age three, there are additional set-ups to consider.
+Rear-mounted seats, trailers and cargo box bikes are still good travel options with toddlers, but as they move past age three, there are additional set-ups to consider.

 In order to advance to any of the following pre-schooler options, your child will need to stay awake for the whole ride AND sit safely on a bike without restraints.
 Keep your first rides shorter so everyone can get used to the new set-up.